 Don’t be tempted…

-…to jump straight to these kinds of practice which may seem more spiritual or easier, because we don’t have to face any ugly truths about ourselves.
+…to jump straight to these kinds of practice which may seem more spiritual or easier.

-The truth is, if we haven’t been able to overcome some of our shortcomings, triggers, selfishness and ego and we don’t have a relationship with our true self then building a relationship with the divine will be a mere illusion.
+The truth is, if we haven’t been able to overcome some of our shortcomings, triggers, wounds and we don’t have a relationship with our true self then building a relationship with the divine will be mere “spiritual bypassing”.

 So in a sense knowing ourselves comes first.

 However, we can use our relationship with the divine to help us build a relationship with ourselves!

 We can ask the universe for support and healing when we uncover trauma or harmful patterns and the universe will gladly give it.

 Ultimate Benefits of Spiritual Development